Child and Elder Abuse FAQs

 - Sudden fear of specific things, people, places, etc.

 Many children feel guilty, ashamed and that it was their fault.
 Children often look at their parents as the ones who deal out punishment when they do something wrong.
 Many parents panic and overreact when they learn of the abuse.
 Emphasize that the child is not to blame.
 It was an adult who was at fault and should have known better.

-How can I report elder abuse ?
+What is elder abuse ?

 "Elder physical abuse" is defined as a situation where any person who has the care or custody of, or who stands in a position of trust with an elder, willfully inflicts upon that elder any cruel or inhuman corporal punishment or injury.
 Physical abuse includes, but is not limited to, direct beatings, sexual assault, unreasonable physical constraint or prolonged deprivation of food or water.
-Contact us at 701-235-4493 to report this abuse.